muratk5n/thirdwave/en/README.md

 ---

-"Airbus demonstrator hydrogen airplane to be ready in handful of years The Airline’s zero-emission tech demonstrator will be ready by mid-decade"
+H2 Fuel News: "Airbus demonstrator hydrogen airplane to be ready in handful of years The Airline’s zero-emission tech demonstrator will be ready by mid-decade"

 ---

-"A 55MW electrolyser is set to deliver a safe, reliable and commercial scale green hydrogen supply chain in the city of Newcastle, Australia"
+H2 View: "A 55MW electrolyser is set to deliver a safe, reliable and commercial scale green hydrogen supply chain in the city of Newcastle, Australia"

 ---

-"Australia will accelerate development of a hydrogen-powered boat with Poseidon Marine H2 revealing ambitions for a vessel to be fully built in the next 18 months"
+H2 View: "Australia will accelerate development of a hydrogen-powered boat with Poseidon Marine H2 revealing ambitions for a vessel to be fully built in the next 18 months"

 ---

-"Significant breakthrough for hydrogen transportation achieved with GenCell’s green ammonia synthesis project"
+"Significant breakthrough for hydrogen transportation achieved with GenCell’s green ammonia synthesis project..
+Unveiled today the breakthrough in ammonia technology will enable cost-competitive transportation of hydrogen in the form of ammonia directly from water at a very low temperature and pressure"

 ---